 Excise duty (accijns) is a tax you must pay for a number of consumer goods.
 In the Netherlands you need to pay excise duties on the following consumer goods:

-- alcoholic beverages such as beer and wine
+• alcoholic beverages such as beer and wine

-- tobacco products such as cigarettes and cigars
+• tobacco products such as cigarettes and cigars

-- mineral oils such as petrol, diesel, and LPG
+• mineral oils such as petrol, diesel, and LPG

-Manufacturers, traders and importers have to pay excise duties to the Dutch Tax and Customs Administration (Belastingdienst).
-The excise duties are incorporated in the price paid by the consumer.
+You incorporate the excise duty in the consumer price.
 You can find the amount of excise duty you have to pay and on which products in the Dutch-language Tariff list.
-View the particulars per product type.

 Consumption tax